jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/When/task.md

 }
 ```

-When using `when`, it is useful to handle edge cases,
+The `when` expression is useful in handling edge cases:
-for example, you can simply end the execution of the program,
+for example, you can simply end the execution of the program
-informing the user about errors.
+and inform the user about errors.
 You can use the `error` function:
 ```kotlin
 fun checkNumber(x: Int): Int {